Kaneki-x/XChatMessageView/README.md

 ### 0.0.2（2017-05-24）
 - fix the crash of recycler view during layout
-- add some new interface
+- add some new interface about refresh item

 ### 0.0.1（2017-05-21）
 - library first build